Elyse Kroll Brings From Fashion With Love to L.A.

 Earlier this year, Kroll started a non-profit called From Fashion With Love.
 Its mission has been to thank nurses with gift bags filled with fashion industry goodies such as athleisure clothes, t-shirts, socks and beauty products.

 FFWL will make a Los Angeles debut on June 11 when 300 gift bags will be donated to traveling nurses who recently served at Cedars-Sinai hospital in Los Angeles.
+Kroll said these traveling nurses treated COVID-19 patients.

+“Our frontline nurses, from across the U.S., made the powerful decision to leave their homes and families to help save lives," Kroll said.

+"They moved into temporary living quarters and still show up every day in hospital emergency rooms to deal with the sickest COVID patients, young and old.